Textiles were crucial for the slave trade on the West-African coast. They made up almost half of the total value of The Unity’s cargo.

 The dimensions of the cloth varied per textile type.
 They included hand- and neckerchiefs, but also textiles pieces of one to two ells in wide and 15 ells long (one ell is a about two feet).

-Enslaved persons were bought on the African coast on forty different occasions.
+Enslaved persons were bought on the African coast on 59 different occasions.
 In twenty-two of these cases they were paid for with, among others, floral chits.
-All trade deals which included the purchase of Africans used cambayen to trade.
+In forty cases the purchase of Africans included cambayen.
 The Unity had taken large quantities of this cheaper kind of cotton with her.

 Supply and Demand per Region